-During the Fall 2000 semester, 5 folder assignments were given to all students taking the physics course.
+During both semesters of the link, 5 folder assignments were given to all students taking the physics course.
 Three of these assignments were specifically designed to link to assignments in the college writing class.
 The assignments given in the college writing class were called "concept papers."
-The concept papers were designed to allow students to further their understanding of concepts presented in the physics class.
+The concept papers were designed to allow students to elevate their understanding of concepts presented in the physics class.
 The concept paper assignments were always given after a folder assignment had been completed.
 Furthermore, for each concept paper students were asked to have a specific audience in mind when they wrote (a different audience for each paper).
-Note that all students in the physics class completed all 5 of the folder assignments.
-However, students enrolled in the linked section then used these folder assignments as a baseline for writing assignments given them in the college writing class.
+Thus the folder assignments served as a baseline for the concept papers.
 A description of each of the linked assignments follows.